 The passage of the Medical Marihuana Facilities Licensing Act (MMFLA), which created a commercial licensing structure for Michigan Medical Marijuana businesses, required support from both Republicans and Democrats to pass.
 On the one side, Democrats favored a more open, less regulated market similar to Oregon’s medical marijuana law, which would allow all but the most unsavory characters to obtain a license.
 On the other side, Republicans wanted a highly regulated system with only a few large, licensed players—similar to the Ohio ballot initiative that was voted down in 2015.

-In essence, the MMFLA is a compromise between these two competing viewpoints—there is an intensive background check and pre-qualification process—but there are no official limits on the number of medical marijuana licenses that are given out at the State level.
-Just because there are no limits, however, doesn’t mean there are unlimited medical marijuana licenses.
+In essence, the MMFLA is a compromise between these two competing viewpoints—there is an intensive background check and pre-qualification process—but there are no official limits on the number of medical marijuana licenses that are given out at the state level.
+Despite there being no state limits, however, doesn’t mean there are unlimited medical marijuana licenses.
 The Republicans built in an additional check on the licensing process that limits the amount of commercial cannabis licenses given out—the Medical Marihuana Licensing Board.
 The Licensing Board is made up of 5 political appointees chosen by the governor, who at the time of this article is a Republican.
 There is a requirement that no more than 3 appointees can be from the same party, but with only 3 votes needed to deny a license, there is the ability to shut off the licensing pipeline at any time.

 So what does this all mean?
 It means that not everyone is getting an MMFLA license.
-At the time of this article, there has only been a handful of denials—all for the failure to disclose items on the application, mainly leaving out criminal charges from the owner’s supplemental applications.
+At the time of this article, there has only been a handful of denials—all for them for failure to disclose required items on the application, mainly leaving out criminal charges from the owner’s supplemental applications.
 However, as more and more licenses are given out, the process may become tougher and slower as the Republican-appointed board works to “unofficially” limit or restrict the number of licenses being given out.

 Scott F. Roberts is a Detroit-based Marijuana business attorney.
 Cedric Jackson is the principal at Jackson Consulting Group, which works with Scott F. Roberts Law to help medical marijuana clients navigate the politics of state and municipal commercial cannabis licensing.
 If you are in need of a marijuana business lawyer or marijuana political consultant to help navigate the tangled web created by the MMMA, MMFLA and RMLA, give the commercial cannabis attorneys at Scott F. Roberts Law a call today at 248-234-4060.